ucdavis/ecs132/Blog.md

 A student asked me today that about the amount of writing in your Term Project report.
-I had previously said you'd have a lot of writing to do, from the Term Project specs it looks like there isn't much.
+I had previously said you'd have a lot of writing to do, but from the Term Project specs it looks like there isn't much.
 Here is the situation.

 Actually the project I gave you is somewhat scaled back from what I originally planned.
 There was going to be a second problem, with a considerable amount of writing.